-You are getting ready to sell your business so you must ask yourself some questions: When do you want to exit?
-Who is the most likely buyer?
-Is the business adequately prepared to sell?
+You are getting ready to sell your business so you must ask yourself some questions: When do I want to exit?
+Who are the most likely buyers?
+Is my business adequately prepared to sell?
 How does it compare to other like businesses?
-And of course, what’s it worth?
+And of course, what’s my business worth?

 All business valuation relies on some prediction of the future.
-The most common valuation equation is quite simple:
+Business appraisers apply a variety of adjustments to financial statements, theoretical constructs and historical data to divine the future.
+Numerous valuation approaches and methods are used, but the most common valuation formula is quite simple:

 Value = Expected Cash Flow / Risk Adjusted Expected Return

-Simplicity is a good thing, except when it conceals important information.
-For example, let’s say your Industry has businesses that have sold between 2-5x EBITDA.
+Simplicity is a good thing, except when it conceals or misses important information.
+For example, let’s say your industry has businesses that have sold between 3-6x EBITDA.
 How can you understand where your company deserves to be within that range?
-Not knowing can be costly.
-Either in terms of not getting the deal done because you hold out for 5x EBITDA, or because you sold for 2.5x, when you should have received 4x.
-These value discrepancies can mean hundreds of thousands or millions of dollars.
-That’s not cost effective.
+Not knowing can be costly — either in terms of not getting a deal done because you held out for 8x EBITDA, or because you sold for 3x, when you could have received 5 or 6x.
+Improper valuation can easily result in hundreds of thousands or millions of dollars of lost opportunity.

 A buyer seeks a reasonable return on their investment, without excess risk.
 Your task as a seller is to persuade buyers that the cash flow they see will adequately compensate them for the risk of the business.
 Without a clear understanding the various cash flow adjustments and factors that determine risk, and how that translates to market value, you enter the negotiation unprepared.